Illustrating a Children’s Picture Book

-Each week, an author-illustrator will be viewing the work posted and offering some focused comment on a few students' work – every student will get written feedback on their final task.
+Each week, an author-illustrator will be viewing the work posted and offering some focused comment on a few students' work – every student will get 300 words of written feedback on their final task.

-* Students who would like to gain further written feedback from a CBC editor on their final illustrations may do so by sending them to the CBC team within 3 months of the end of the course, and on payment of a further £100 fee (full information about this extra feedback service will be given to students during the course).
+* Students who would like to gain further written feedback from a CBC editor on their final illustrations may do so by sending them to the CBC team within three months of the end of the course, and on payment of a further £100 fee (full information about this extra feedback service will be given to students during the course).

 Each week students will gain access to a new module based on a practical picture book writing topic.
 Our bespoke learning platform features separate forum spaces for all six teaching topics, arranged in a clear structure that’s easy to use.
 Our online learning space allows students to quickly find and take part in discussions and to easily locate task materials they’d like to refer back to.

 Study the market and learn from the work of other illustrators.

 Inspiration and Ideas

 Learn how artists find inspiration and develop ideas into a picture book.

 Plan your story and spreads, your thumbnail sketches and preliminary drawings.

-Professional development, work on your final illustrations, creating a portfolio, and how to approach publishers & agents.
+Professional development, work on your final illustrations, creating a portfolio, and how to approach publishers and agents.